How do you know if a message was successful? The answer depends on the message and its purpose.Documentation Index

 Sometimes Individual Event Rewards are Negative

 Not every event in a user’s event stream is good.
 How does an Aampe agent account for unsubscribes, order cancellations, or other similarly bad events?Negative events receive negative rewards.
 Since agents learn from the sum of individual event rewards, agents will learn to avoid negative events.
-Click Save & Proceed.
+Click Review.

 Reward Function FAQs